rossawslater/SHP/README.md

 # SHP
 Bacterial Aggregation Modelling -
-This project will modelled bacterial aggregation using a version of the Smoluchowski equation adapted to account for bacterial growth.
+This project modelled bacterial aggregation using a version of the Smoluchowski equation adapted to account for bacterial growth.